caleorourke/unveil/README.md

 $ cd unveil
 ~~~

+### Grunt Installation
+[Grunt](http://gruntjs.com) is scripted for installing Node and Ruby dependencies.
+You must install Grunt's CLI, thought, first.

-Install Grunt and dev dependencies for Node.
+Run the commands below to install Grunt and the dev dependencies for Node.js.

 ~~~bash
 $ npm install -g grunt-cli
 $ npm install
 ~~~

+### Jekyll Installation
-Install Jekyll and other Ruby runtime dependencies.
+Grunt is also scripted for installing Jekyll and other runtime dependencies.

 ~~~bash
 $ grunt install
 ~~~

-## Grunt
-[Grunt](http://gruntjs.com) is leveraged as a harness for installing Node and Ruby dependencies, in addition to serving the site locally.

-### Commands
+## Commands
+Aside from scripted install types, Grunt includes a number of scripts to serve the site locally.

 Run any of these commands to initiate a task.

 * `$ grunt build`